randomout/FE-React-Evaluation/README.md

 When you click on an interest or a skill you will be routed to a page that also shows the detail attribute of that particular skill or interest (much like in the mockup).

+# Backend Track
+Although the repo is titled "FE-React-Evaluation" we thought it might be useful to add some backend tasks to help evaluate candidates who are more backend adept (or just for over achievers).

+### Tasks
+1) For this part of the exercises we want the candidate to build a backend that is decoupled from the frontend application.
+The BE API should return data in the same sort of format as seen in dummy-data.js (same type of data)
+2) It should be a RESTful API
+3) Should at the very least have read capabilities (bonus points for a full CRUD API with a connected Database)
+4) Build in authentication for the API
+5) If you are also building out the FE demonstrate the FE integrating with the BE.

+#### Notes
+You can build the Backend with any language or framework you feel appropriate (Node.js, PHP, Java, .Net .....).

+Not all the tasks listed above must be completed (such as building in an Auth layer), get as much as you can get done with the allotted amount of time, quality is better than quantity.